chazbi/WeWork_Demand_Forecasting_Project/README.md

 The model takes in `discount` as an input and output the predicted occupancy according to the discount and other location-specific factors.
 One major application is a one-click discount solution, which outputs a projected occupancy rate according to the discount level.
 Say 80% occupancy is projected at 10% discount while 85% occupancy at 15% discount.
 Thus, the team can maximize revenue based on the `price (1-discount%)` and `projected occupancy`.

 #### Disclaimer
 TThe purpose of this repository is strictly for coding skill demonstrations.
+All rights reserved.